getirin/backend/README.md

 ├── Makefile                # make file for easing docker usage └── docker-compose.yml      # reference docker-compose for dev
 ```
+# Tech
+We aimed to create an auto generating documentation with endpoint input/output validation.
+This also helped with having a somewhat type safe feeling because we knew which endpoints got which inputs.
+After that we seperated the business logic from the controllers by trying to use utility functions, mongoose models, and dependency injection.

+Aside from a HTTp endpoint fully documentated with swagger, this project also has a Redis sink which controllers push events to(order create, carrier request sent etc.).
+These events can be used to run seperate services that extend the features of this project.

+An example to this is the [Carrier bot](https://github.com/getirin/bot) we are making.
+It listens on Redis events and exposes a Websocket interface, so we can simulate a carrier user in our system.

 # Configuration
 The application is configured using environment variables to make it run everywhere.
 Most of the popular deployment softwares such as Heroku, Kubernetes rely on this aswell.
 To make it easier to work with, we also added dotenv so you can define a `.env` project at the root of your folder while working bare-metal on your computer.